ShamWuo/HOAreply/deploy.md

 - Use a scheduler (GitHub Actions, provider cron, Uptime Robot) to POST the endpoint.
 - If you set `CRON_SECRET`, include header `x-cron-secret: <CRON_SECRET>` for authentication.
+- A database-backed mutex prevents overlapping runs across app instances.
+When the endpoint responds with HTTP 202 and `{ "skipped": true }`, another poll is already running—treat it as a soft success and let the next schedule fire normally.

 Example GitHub Actions job (simple):